 Jitka´s answer is: Natrum mur.

 Already by reading the description of Hill´s story, my first thought was that he could be Natrum mur.
-I hesitated a bit when I looked at a rubric Mind; embarrassment, because there was a Lycopodium, with similar problems of embarrassments.
+I hesitated a bit when I looked at the rubric Mind; embarrassment, because there was Lycopodium, with similar problems of embarrassments.

 But I realized afterwards that Lycopdium wouldn´t mind opinions of “red necks”, but rather his superiors and VIP’s.
 So Hank might be Natrum mur.
 Also his appearance matches more to Nat m. than Lyco….:)

 Well, you were both very close.
 It was Lycopodium!
 Notice that Hank was a bully in high school.
 Did you see that?
 A flash-back to Hank’s football days where he’s heard making fun of a boy for being fat: “Hey, fatty!
 You are fat!” he calls out.
 That’s how he KNEW what was about to happen to Bobby!
 That’s why he felt he had to rescue him, he knew bullies would be breathing down his neck!